Note: This interview has been previously posted, but I'm posting this here again to reveal my new review format

 My Verdict:

-"Surprisingly, Susan O'Keefe's background as a children's author really equipped her with the experience needed to write with precise prose-the type of brevity that more superfluous writers, like myself, can only dream of having.
+What's your verdict?
+Have you read this already?
+Have you read the original novel that this sequel is based on before?
+What are your feelings about either novel?"Surprisingly, Susan O'Keefe's background as a children's author really equipped her with the experience needed to write with precise prose-the type of brevity that more superfluous writers, like myself, can only dream of having.
 Faithfully following on the footsteps of Mary Shelley's original tale, Frankenstein's Monster takes the limited perspective of the monster of the original and expands on it in a way that both honors the original and artfully expands upon the original in terms of providing us even more moral ambiguity and more troubling questions about our own existence.
 If you have any interest in Frankenstein or classic monster stories with both philosophical/psychological intrigue,you should really check

 out this title!"